hiimim/LInBot/README.md

 Make sure you are in the correct folder and run the following command: `python LInBot.py` On Windows you can usually just double-click `bot.py` to start the bot, as long as you have Python installed correctly.

+Then, after choosing your favorite browser (for better performances, the *light* versions disable the loading of javascript, css and images), the bot will start visiting profiles.

 ## Screenshot

 T: Number of profiles the bot tried to access;